Cray-HPE/uan-product-stream/docs/portal/developer-portal/advanced/SLES_Image.md

         "path": "s3://boot-images/13964414-bbad-40e9-9e31-a3683010febb/manifest.json",
         "type": "s3"
       },
-      "name": "cray-application-sles15sp3.x86_64-0.0.1"
+      "name": "cray-application-sles15sp3.x86_64-0.1.0"
     }
     ```

 1. Customize the image using SAT Bootprep.
+This will add a root password to the image as one is not included.
 If CFS is not going to be used on this node, this step is optional.
 Support for additional product layers will be added in subsequent releases.

     ```bash
     ncn-m001# cat bootprep-sles-uan.yml